 5. BEST DESHEDDING TOOL

 Choosing high-quality grooming brushes for your Golden Retrievers allows for safe and effective grooming.
 Always use care when grooming your Golden, and brush in the direction that the hair grows.
 Asking a professional groomer for some grooming tips or your veterinarian can also help you in initially until you get the hang of grooming, and get used to all the grooming brushes.
-There are also plenty of grooming videos that will show you the most effective way to groom your Golden Retriever after purchasing the five best brushes for Goldens.
+There are also plenty of grooming videos on the web, that will show you the most effective way to groom your Golden Retriever after purchasing the five best brushes for Goldens.